Have you ever wondered if that muscle pain you feel is a strain or micro-tear, or a full-blown rupture…?

 Moderate strain.
-More fibres are involved and torn with a grade two.
+More fibres are involved and torn with grade two muscle strains.
 Grade II is a much larger injury and the symptoms reflect that.
 Symptoms include pain, swelling and bruising/discolouration.
 Strength and mobility are significantly diminished.
-Function is also impacted.
+The function of the muscle is also impacted.

 Complete rupture of a muscle.
 In a grade III tear, a muscle or its tendon are completely torn in two.
 This is a severe injury and includes considerable swelling, bruising, and pain.
 There is also a complete loss of muscle function with significant losses in strength and mobility.
 Due to the severity of this injury, you may also see visible defects in the muscle (gaps, dents, changes to the muscle shape itself) as the swelling subsides.

-Typically muscle injuries occur in one of three places:
+Typically muscle tears occur in one of three places:

-- Within the muscle belly itself (think meaty section of the muscle)
+- Within the muscle belly itself (think: the meaty section of the muscle)

 - Where the tendon attaches to the bone

 - At the junction between the muscle and tendon (aka the musculotendinous junction).
 This is the most common area of the three.

-Following the injury, there is an immediate period of inflammation and symptoms including pain, swelling, bruising/discoloration, and muscle cramps/spasms.
+Following the injury, there is an immediate period of inflammation and symptoms including pain, swelling, bruising/discolouration, and muscle cramps/spasms.

 As the muscle heals, the damaged fibres will start to heal and scar tissue develops.
 Over time, the scar tissue will remodel and function will return, however, the muscle will never fully regenerate.

 The site of injury will always contain scar tissue.
 This is why injured areas are prone to re-injury.

 Recovery times will vary based on the severity of the strain.
-For a Grade I strain, full recovery is usually 2-3 weeks and athletes are able to resume activity when they are pain free.
-Grade II’s are more severe and take longer, averaging 2-3 months to fully heal the damage.
+For a Grade I muscle strain or micro-tear, full recovery is usually 2-6 weeks and athletes are able to resume activity when they are pain-free.
+Grade II muscle strains are more severe and take longer, averaging 2-3 months to fully heal the damage.

-In the event of a complete rupture, medical care and often surgery are involved creating a a much longer recovery time.
+In the event of a complete rupture, medical care and often surgery are involved creating a much longer recovery time.

-In our next post, we will talk about what you can do on your own to speed up your recovery following one of these injuries.
+In our next post, we will talk about what you can do on your own to speed up your recovery following a muscle strain or micro-tear.